Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity: Sessions

-During a meeting held on 25/12/2006, the board of trustees decided to base the forthcoming session on one of the foundation's most important projects; «Al-Babtain’s Encyclopedia of Arab Poets in the Nineteenth and Twentieth Centuries».
-It was set to be held in Kuwait, the country from which this great piece of work has emerged.
+During a meeting held on 25/12/2006, the Board of Trustees decided to base the forthcoming session on one of the foundation's most important projects; Al-Babtain’s Encyclopaedia of Arab Poets in the Nineteenth and Twentieth Centuries.
+It was set to be held in Kuwait, the country from which this significant piece of work emerged.
 This publication took 11 years of hard work and team effort to complete and contains biographies of more than eight thousand deceased poets from the years 1801 to 2008.
-This great Encyclopedia contains biographies and poetic samples of 8,039 poets, in addition to 1479 poets who never received sufficient documentation.
+This Encyclopaedia contains biographies and poetic samples of 8,039 poets, in addition to 1479 poets who never received sufficient documentation.
 Furthermore, this was the first session that took place in Kuwait and was aimed at enriching Kuwait's cultural heritage.

-On November 28, 2007, the chairman of the board of trustees issued a resolution to form the senior organizing committee, under his chairmanship and the membership of a number of specialized persons.
-The first meeting was held in Kuwait on 14-16-2007 and issued the following resolutions:

-Declaration upon completion of Al-Babtain's Encyclopedia of Arab Poets in the Nineteenth and Twentieth Centuries and the issuing of its 25 volumes.
+On 28 November, 2007, the chairman of the Board of Trustees issued a resolution to form the senior organising committee, under his chairmanship and the membership of a number of specialized persons.
+The first meeting was held in Kuwait in 2007 and issued the following resolutions: Declaration upon completion of Al-Babtain's Encyclopaedia of Arab Poets in the Nineteenth and Twentieth Centuries and the issuing of its 25 volumes.